 Solar energy has been harnessed for almost as long as humans have been around.
 Magnifying glasses (and later mirrors) concentrated the sun’s rays to create fires for cooking, light torches, heat buildings, and even burn ships during war.

-French physicist Alexandre Edmond Becquerel discovered that energy can be generated from sunlight (known as the photovoltaic effect).
+French physicist Alexandre Edmond Becquerel discovered that energy can be generated from sunlight (known as the Photovoltaic or (PV) effect).

 At the tender age of 19, Becquerel created the world’s first photovoltaic cell after finding that shining light on an electrode submerged in a conductive solution would create an electric current.